 Chances are you’re going to be living in a bra, panties and a robe the entire time you’re at the hospital.
-I also packed a cute pair of Majamas nursing pj’s that I’m obsessed with just in case and my going home outfit is this 24/7 House Dress I plan on living in for a few weeks after birth.
-It’s all about comfort ????
+Originally I had packed a really cute pair of pj’s.
+Then at the hospital I was petrified of getting them covered in blood – gross!
+Learn from my mistake and pack comfy, who cares what they look like pj’s.
+For a going home outfit I chose this 24/7 House Dress I lived in for a few weeks after birth.
+It’s all about comfort!!!!

 This section has a little more items, but they were all essential for my last visit.
 The scrunchie, chapstick, facial mist, and nipple cream were all apart of the Bellies in Bloom Postpartum Box I got recently and are essential for during labour and after.
 IMO hospital pillows suck so I always like to bring my own, and you never know how far away your bed will be from an outlet which is why I like to bring an extension cord as well as my phone charger.

 This time around I’m bringing a water cup with straw because I had trouble filling my water bottle in the dispenser last time and the straw makes it easier to drink while lying down and having your hands full.
 You’ll also want to bring a bunch of your own snacks so you aren’t stuck living off vending machine crap or waiting around for someone to bring you food.
 The reusable bags are to bring any extras home that may be brought to you at the hospital.